 Growing tomatoes

 Tomatoes have got to be a vegetable gardener’s favorite crop!
 I mean, you just can’t beat the flavor of a homegrown tomato, right?
-Now that we’re into the middle of May, that means it’s time to plant these gems so I just filmed a video on growing tomatoes.
+Now that we’re into the middle of May, it’s time to plant these gems.
+I just filmed a video on growing tomatoes.
 Take a look:

-In the video, I mentioned using either concrete-reinforcing wire panels to support my tomato plants or heavy-duty tomato cages made from field fence.
+In the video, I mentioned two types of tomato plant supports.
+They are concrete-reinforcing wire panels or heavy-duty tomato cages made from field fence.
 Another excellent material to use, which will last forever, is a cattle panel.
 They are super durable and galvanized so they won’t rust.
 So if you’re going to build your own tomato cages, consider that for a material as well.

 When it comes to supporting your plants with concrete-reinforcing wire or cattle panels, you can just “weave” the plants in and out of the wire grids as they grow.
 I meant to mention this in my video but forgot.
 I also use some jute twine to provide extra support to the plants.
 You certainly wouldn’t want them to be whipping around in a windstorm.